gotgenes/getignore/README.md

 ### get

-Use the `get` command to obtain gitignore patterns from remote repositories.
-By default, it will obtain patterns from the [GitHub gitignore repository](https://github.com/github/gitignore), and write these patterns to the `STDOUT`.
+Use the `get` command to obtain gitignore patterns from remote repositories, concatenate their contents, and output them.
 Simply pass in the names of the ignore files you wish to retrieve.

 For example,